 Open letter to UEMS and EFPIA

-In 2011 members of the Good CME Practice agreed by consensus an Open Letter to UEMS and EFPIA calling on the two organisations to clarify the issue of arms length funding in CME.
+In 2011 members of the Good CME Practice agreed by consensus an Open Letter to UEMS and EFPIA calling on the two organisations to clarify the issue of independent (i.e. arms length) funding of CME.

 In late 2018 the International Federation of Pharmaceutical Manufacturers (IFPMA) issued further guidance about how industry can support CME.
 While these developments from industry are welcome, it highlights the need originally identified for discussion and co-operation with the medical profession in order to have full clarity.